Maharana Pratap Singh Biography- 1572- 1597

 The dynasty of Maharana Pratap had one secret treasury protector from his ancestors.
 His name was Bhamasha Kawadiya, who protected the royal treasury from several generations.
 The ancestors of Mewad did that to face and recover from such a critical situation.

 Certainly, Akbar wanted to kill or capture Maharana Pratap.
-He wanted to capture Udaipur because it came under trading path from Gujarat to Delhi.
+He wanted to capture Udaipur because it came under a trading path from Gujarat to Delhi.

 Practically, Mughals won the battle at the end, but they got nothing out of it.
 As certainly, Maharana Pratap had totally destroyed the aims of Akbar.
 You probably asked why?
 As an answer to the first wish, I don’t need to tell, right?